-How many times have you heard the phrase “just be yourself”?
+How many times have you heard the phrase “be yourself”?
 Most of us have received this advice countless times.
 But while our culture talks a good game about valuing authenticity and how we should live more authentically, the reality is that in our families, friendships, romantic relationships, workplaces, social circles, and beyond, the pressure to be like others and downplay our differences can be difficult to withstand.
 At times, the pressure to conform can feel relentless.

 Many of us feel caught between the mixed messaging of “be yourself” in one breath and “change who you are” in the next breath.
 I struggled with this myself for years, and overcoming this challenge is what ultimately led me to write my book.
 While writing it, I developed a practical model called The Three Selves, that will help you to both navigate mixed messaging and to live more authentically even when it’s hard.

 The Three Selves is a continuum that provides a more nuanced way of understanding authentic behavior.
 It shows that, rather than being either “authentic” or “inauthentic,” each of us possesses the following three selves: the Authentic Self, the Adapted Self, and the Performing Self.